CyVerse-learning-materials/SciApps_guide/step1.rst

 - Sample datasets are available under the ‘exampleData’ tab.
-These datasets are local to the SciApps computing resources for minimizing data transfers and should be used whenever possible for building workflows
+These datasets are local to the SciApps computing resources for minimizing data transfers and should be used whenever possible for building workflows.

 ----

 *Logging into SciApps*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  1. Access the SciApps website at https://www.SciApps.org/
+  1. Access the SciApps website at https://www.SciApps.org.

   2. Click on ‘Login’ (from the top navigation bar), you will be directed to the
-     CyVerse Authentication Service page
+     CyVerse Authentication Service page.

   3. Enter your CyVerse username and CyVerse password, you will be redirected
-     back to SciApps if successfully authenticated
+     back to SciApps if successfully authenticated.

      ..
 Tip::
         To log out of SciApps and CyVerse, you need to click on 'Logout' from